SunryTeang/country/README.md

-# Countory
+# Country with flag
-This sample app with showing the way how to implement infinite scroll in Android RecyclerView
+This sample app with showing the way how to implement country list dailog

-#  Android-RecyclerView-Infinitescroll
+#  Android-Country with flag

 ## Getting Started
-This sample app with showing the way how to implement infinite scroll in Android RecyclerView
+This sample app with showing the way how to implement with country list dailog

 ## Installing